Vote Types

 Single Transferable Vote

-Please see the Wikipedia article on STV voting for more insight into how STV works.
+See the Wikipedia article on STV voting for more insight into how STV works.

 D'Hondt (Jefferson) Voting